-Starting in Fall 2025, I will be a Visiting Assistant Professor in the Department of Applied Mathematics at the University of Colorado Boulder.
+As of Fall 2025, I am a Visiting Assistant Professor in the Department of Applied Mathematics at the University of Colorado Boulder.

-I am broadly interested in numerical and geometric methods for ODEs and PDEs, and mathematical physics; particular areas of interest include geometric mechanics, optimization and optimal control, time integration, computational radiation hydrodynamics, and structure-preserving numerical methods.
+I am broadly interested in numerical and geometric methods for ODEs and PDEs, and mathematical physics; particular areas of interest include PDE-constrained optimization, geometric mechanics, time integration, scientific computing applications such as computational radiation hydrodynamics, and structure-preserving numerical methods.

 Education